 Economic situation in Gaza

-Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Israel allows entrance of civilian goods into Gaza, except for a list of materials that it defines as “dual-use”, whose entry into Gaza is restricted • On September 2, basic construction materials (cement, gravel and steel) were again allowed to enter for international aid organizations and the Palestinian Water Authority • A new mechanism that is meant to allow materials in for use by the private sector has been operating for the last few months, yet what has entered is just a fraction of what is needed • Since the ceasefire, from August 26 until the end of 2014, 196,404 tons of construction material entered the Strip • Of this amount, 34,570 tons entered as a part of the Gaza Reconstruction Mechanism, the inspection process established by the Palestinians and Israel under UN supervision, while the rest entered for international organizations or projects funded by Qatar • Five million tons of construction materials are needed in the Strip for rebuilding following the hostilities this past summer and also to meet cumulative needs; the amount of materials that entered Gaza over the last four months represents about 3.9% of total need.
+Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Israel allows entrance of civilian goods into Gaza, except for a list of materials that it defines as “dual-use”, whose entry into Gaza is restricted • On September 2, basic construction materials (cement, gravel and steel) were again allowed to enter for international aid organizations and the Palestinian Water Authority • A mechanism that is meant to allow materials in for use by the private sector has been operating for the last few months, yet what has entered is just a fraction of what is needed • Since the ceasefire, from August 26 until the end of February 2015, 462,926 tons of construction material entered the Strip • Of this amount, 15% entered as a part of the mechanism, the inspection process established by the Palestinians and Israel under UN supervision, while the rest entered for international organizations or projects funded by Qatar • Five million tons of construction materials are needed for rebuilding following the hostilities this past summer and also to meet cumulative needs; the amount of materials that has entered Gaza since late August represents about 9% of total need.

-Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Until Operation Protective Edge, Israel allowed passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” in addition to some merchants • After the cessation of hostilities, Israel changed some of the criteria for travel from Gaza, but these remain very narrow • During 2014, there were approximately 6,270 exits of Palestinians recorded per month at the Erez crossing – still mostly traders, patients and their companions • This represents a 32% increase compared to the monthly average was 6,270 exits and about half were of traders.
+Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Until Operation Protective Edge, Israel allowed passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” in addition to some merchants • After the cessation of hostilities, Israel changed some of the criteria for travel from Gaza, but these remain very narrow • In January, there were approximately 10,195 exits of Palestinians recorded at the Erez crossing and in February 11,909 exits – of whom 60% were traders • In 2014, the monthly average was 6,270 exits and about half were of traders.